ECONOMIC VIEW

 Yet debt does not avoid hard choices.
 It only delays them.
 After last week’s events in the bond market, it is clear that further delay is no longer possible.
 The day of reckoning is here.

+This morning, the Treasury Department released a detailed report about the nature of the problem.
+To put it most simply, the bond market no longer trusts us.
 For years, the United States government borrowed on good terms.
 Investors both at home and abroad were confident that we would honor our debts.
 They were sure that when the time came, we would do the right thing and bring spending and taxes into line.

 But over the last several years, as the ratio of our debt to gross domestic product reached ever-higher levels, investors started getting nervous.
 They demanded higher interest rates to compensate for the perceived risk.
 Higher interest rates increased the cost of servicing our debt, adding to the upward pressure on spending.
 We found ourselves in a vicious circle of rising budget deficits and falling investor confidence.